phetsims/phet-info/checklists/code-review-checklist.md

 - [ ] Does this sim use KeyboardListener?
 If so, keys should be defined with `HotkeyData`.
 Both the KeyboardListener and keyboard help dialog content should use the `HotkeyData`.
 This factors used keys into a single location and supports auto-generated documentation about used keys.
-- [ ] Does this sim use specific keyboard shortcuts that overlap with global shortcuts?
+- [ ] Does this sim use specific keyboard shortcuts (aka hotkeys) that overlap with global shortcuts?
 This includes the use of modifier keys like in https://github.com/phetsims/ratio-and-proportion/issues/287.
-Review https://phetsims.github.io/binder/ to see a list of all global modifier keys in common code.
+See https://phetsims.github.io/binder/#hotkeys for a list of all global shortcuts in common code.

 ### Interactive Description